kyma-project/kyma/docs/event-bus/03-04-knative-eventing-mesh.md

 ![Subscribe to Events](./assets/knative-event-mesh-subscription.svg)

 You can also use expressions that allow the Trigger to filter the incoming Events.
-For details on setting filters, read the **Trigger filtering** section [this](https://knative.dev/docs/eventing/broker-trigger/) document.
+For details on setting filters, read the **Trigger filtering** section in [this](https://knative.dev/docs/eventing/broker-trigger/) document.

 ## Test Knative Eventing Mesh

-To reach the new Eventing Mesh use an HTTP request with the `/events` path.
+To reach the new Eventing Mesh, use an HTTP request with the `/events` path.
-For example, if so far you have used `gateway.example.cx/v1/events`, use `gateway.example.cx/events` to make sure you work with the new Eventing Mesh.
+For example, if you have used `gateway.example.cx/v1/events` so far, use `gateway.example.cx/events` to make sure you work with the new Eventing Mesh.

->**NOTE:** The HTTP Source adapter accepts only Events compliant with the [CloudEvents 1.0 specification](https://github.com/cloudevents/spec/blob/v1.0/spec.md).
+>**NOTE:** The HTTP Source adapter only accepts Events compliant with the [CloudEvents 1.0 specification](https://github.com/cloudevents/spec/blob/v1.0/spec.md).